Fatenmazloum/Software-Engineering/Module6/README.md

 Your app’s DATABASE_URL automatically switches to the new Supabase connection string when deployed — because you defined it in Render’s environment settings.

 Your connection string (DATABASE_URL) points directly to that remote Supabase database and credentials.

+✅We deploy using Render and Supabase, where in Render we set an environment variable called DATABASE_URL(as you named it in .env), and its value is the connection string copied from Supabase, using the password you set when you created your Supabase project.